 Where is Khichan and what exactly is the deal here?

 It is a small village in the Thar desert region in Rajasthan.
 Jodhpur is the nearest big city, 139 kms away.
 It became famous because the villagers started feeding and protecting migratory demoiselle cranes.
-Number of these seasonal visitors have swelled over the years.
+Number of these seasonal visitors has swelled over the years.
+You also explore the village and its old havelis.

 How to reach Khichan?